-Incidentally, we remark that the system itself consumes energy to operate which consists of 10 Plugwise devices and one desktop computer who respectively consume a maximum power of 1.1 W and 365 W. The value of the plugs is insignificant with respect to the overall consumption.
-As for the PC a few remarks are in order: the optimization program does not need to run on a dedicated computer, so it could add little consumption to the already active computers.
-Secondly, in a real operational environment, the system would be scheduling many more devices, thus its energy consumption would be amortized over larger savings.
+Incidentally, we remark that the system itself consumes energy to operate; it consists of 10 Plugwise devices and one desktop computer that respectively consume a maximum power of 1.1 W and 365 W, respectively.
+The value of the plugs is insignificant with respect to the overall consumption.
+As for the computer, a few remarks are in order: firstly, the optimization program does not need to run on a dedicated computer, so it could add little consumption to the already active computers.
+Secondly, in a real operational environment, the system would schedule many more devices; thus, its energy consumption would be amortized over larger savings.
 For these reasons, we have not included these energy consumptions in the current evaluation.
-We plan to continue in our evaluation of optimization algorithms by including more devices in terms of variety and number and on the long term expand the testing to an entire building.
+We plan to continue our evaluation of optimization algorithms by including more devices in terms of variety and number and in the long term expand the testing to an entire building.
+In our future efforts we have plans to include also personalized policies for devices in their access to energy supply.
+In this way users can set their preferences for devices or, even more challenging, the system controlling the devices can learn their policies based on the customary behavior of the user.